 I am still tweaking my stress management strategies and finding new ways to build my resilience to stress, but I have found some great strategies that help me manage stress.

 Here are the 10 stress management techniques that I have used to help me manage stress.

 I was a little skeptical that meditation would work for me.
 Mainly because I tend to be a bit hyper and felt that I wouldn’t be good at turning my brain off.
 But, holy cow you guys!
 Meditation has been huge in my ability to raise my stress tolerance.

-For me, the apps and the guided meditations didn’t work well for me.
-But, vedic style meditation really clicked with my and still helps me feel my best.
+For me, the apps and the guided meditations didn’t work well.
+But, Vedic-style meditation really clicked with me and still helps me feel my best.
 This style involves sitting in a comfortable chair with your eyes closed and repeating a mantra in your head over and over again until you feel the mantra slipping away.

 I took an online course called ZIVA Mind to learn how to meditate and it was money well spent.
 I have more energy and my digestion is smooth when I do it regularly (at least once a day for 15 minutes).

 There were two really big misconceptions about meditation that I learned were false through my meditation training.

 First, I believed the point of mediation was to completely quiet the mind and push thoughts out.
 I learned that you can’t control your thoughts and you can still have a powerful mediation session if you have thoughts pop up.

 Second, I believed that meditation required some breath work and deep breathing, but it is actually the opposite.
 When you are in a deep meditative state, you will notice that your breathing is very shallow.
 It almost feels like you aren’t breathing.
 It is because your body is in a deep state of rest that doesn’t require much oxygen.